cilium/cilium/Documentation/helm-values.rst

      - Method to use for identity allocation (\ ``crd`` or ``kvstore``\ ).
      - string
      - ``"crd"``
+   * - identityChangeGracePeriod
+     - Time to wait before using new identity on endpoint identity change.
+     - string
+     - ``"5s"``
    * - image
      - Agent container image.
      - object